Conditions of access

 Permit Area: the area within a reservoir reserve designated for use under a permit.

-You: a partnership, association, body of persons, corporate or unincorporated or an individual.
+You: a partnership, association, body of persons, corporate or unincorporated, or an individual.

-Vehicle: any form of transportation designed for movement upon wheels, including but not limited to cars, buses, and bicycles.
+Vehicle: any form of transportation designed for movement upon wheels, including but not limited to cars, buses, motorbikes, and bicycles.